If you are looking for an energy boost to get a little more out of your exercise, you’ve likely looked into pre-workout supplements.

 When pre-workout does kick in, you should feel ready to crush your workout.
 And that feeling isn’t just in your head.
 You should also be able to lift more weight, perform better cardio, and push yourself harder.

 Of course, the positive effects won’t last forever, either.
-Everyone reacts differently to pre-workout supplements, but the effects typically last an hour or two, even though some may feel the effects for several hours.
+Everyone reacts differently to pre-workout supplements, but the

 What Does A Pre-Workout Crash Feel Like?